UtrechtUniversity/davrods/README.advanced.md

     # These settings override settings in the <Location> section below for
     # the current request, but only if the condition matches (i.e. a client
     # has submitted a ticket via Basic auth).
-    # This depends on Basic auth being enabled in the Location section
+    # This requires Basic auth to be enabled in the Location section
     # below, as most clients will not send an Authorization header
     # unless asked to by the HTTP server.